 Last visited June 2023

+They mainly put on shows Thu-Sat but there are a smattering of Mon-Wed events.
 They don't tend to publish lineups in advance, which always makes me a little nervous.
 On our first visit we had a fabulous time.
 On our second not so much.
 That's what happens when you're not in control of who you are seeing.

 See the Oddities page for details of more BYOB-friendly shows.